AlexandraEL9/course-notes/agile-notes.md

 ### What is Agile Methodology?
 - A flexible and iterative approach to software development.
 - Built on values rather than strict rules.
-- Includes frameworks like Scrum, Kanban, XP.
+- Includes frameworks like Scrum, Kanban, XP (Extreme Programming).

 ### Waterfall vs Agile
 **Waterfall:**